 Click here for more information and the latest prices.

-You might also want to read about the Best Hotels in Kissamos as well as the Best Hotels in Chania, Crete.
+You can also read Best Hotels in Kissamos and Best Hotels in Chania, Crete.

-The place offers also good access to three of the top beaches in Crete, it is fairly close both to Balos and Falassarna, and it’s also minutes from the road that takes you south to Elafonisi.
+The place has good access to three of the top beaches in Crete, it is fairly close both to Balos and Falassarna, and it’s minutes from the road that takes you south to Elafonisi.
 Are you planning to spend your holidays in Kissamos?

 Pin this Guide for Later: Best Things to Do in Kissamos